 - We cannot certify photocopies.
 We will make the copies.

 - We only certify foreign passports in limited circumstances.

 - Your passport or photo driver licence or other current government issued photographic identity document must be produced as ID and confirmation of your signature for all witnessing.

 - It is your responsibility to accurately present the documents and you must be clear on their particular requirements.
 We cannot give guidance or show you what is required.

 - It is your responsibility to ensure that the receiving organisation will accept documents witnessed or certified by the High Commission.
 Our authority is as 'Commonwealth Representatives' under section 10 of the Oaths and Declarations Act 1957.

 - The High Commission reserves the right to not sign any document the client does not fully understand, or copy any document which is outside the scope of our notarial services.

 - The New Zealand High Commission does not provide legal services or advice on legal documents.
 For this you should seek the advice of a lawyer, a list of which can be provided on request.
 Consular officers are not Notary Publics or Justices of the Peace.

 - For legal services for foreign documents, including foreign passports, please contact the Embassy/High Commission of that country or a UK Notary Public.

-Fees: Fees are payable by cash or verified cheque only.
-There are no credit or debit card facilities available.
+Fees: Fees are payable by card, cash or verified cheque.

 - To certify a true copy of a document